abcdesktopio/docs/opsdocs/docs/advanced/4.4/controllers/controllers.md

 }
 ```

-By default, `AccountingController` and `ManagerController` access are protected by `ip source` filters or by an `apikey`.
-The configuration permits private networks defined in [rfc1918](https://tools.ietf.org/html/rfc1918) and [rfc4193](https://tools.ietf.org/html/rfc4193).
-Get more information about the [private network](https://en.wikipedia.org/wiki/Private_network).
+By default, access to `AccountingController` and `ManagerController` is protected by IP source filters or by an `apikey`.
+The default configuration permits connections from private network ranges defined in [RFC 1918](https://tools.ietf.org/html/rfc1918) and [RFC 4193](https://tools.ietf.org/html/rfc4193).
+For more information, see [Private network](https://en.wikipedia.org/wiki/Private_network).

-By default, others controllers access is enabled, without any restriction.
+By default, all other controllers are accessible without restriction.

 ### Access control filter

-The access control filter configuration is defined in a json dictionary.
-Each dictionary entry use the `controller` name and with entries `permitip` and/or `apikey`.
+The access control filter configuration is defined as a JSON dictionary.
+Each dictionary entry uses the controller name as its key and accepts the sub-entries `permitip` and/or `apikey`.

-- The `permitip` is a list of subnet, for example `[ '10.0.0.0/8', '172.16.0.0/12' ]`.
-If `permitip` is not set or if the `controller` is not defined, filtering features is disabled.
+- The `permitip` value is a list of subnets, for example `[ '10.0.0.0/8', '172.16.0.0/12' ]`.
+If `permitip` is not set, or if the controller is not defined in the configuration, IP-based filtering is disabled.
-- The `apikey` is a list of string, for example `[ 'fPCdPSSj8gZri1Ncmg', 'Z9pXCa2y6ccDeBBeeUc4' ]`.
-If `apikey`  is not set or the ```controller``` not defined, filtering features is disabled.
-The http header value is `X-API-Key`
+- The `apikey` value is a list of strings, for example `[ 'fPCdPSSj8gZri1Ncmg', 'Z9pXCa2y6ccDeBBeeUc4' ]`.
+If `apikey` is not set, or the controller is not defined, API key filtering is disabled.
+The HTTP header used to pass the key is `X-API-Key`.

-If the source ip address is denied, the response is a HTTP status is 403 `code 403 Forbidden`
+If the source IP address is denied, the HTTP response status is `403 Forbidden`:

 ```json
 {"status": 403, "status_message": "403 Forbidden", "message": "Request forbidden -- authorization will not help"}